radhack/simple-php-shopping/README.md

 ## Acknowledgments

-* Thank you to Vincy at [php pot](https://phppot.com/php/simple-php-shopping-cart/) ** Chech her stuff out - she's written some great articles and how-tos!
+* Thank you to Vincy at [php pot](https://phppot.com/php/simple-php-shopping-cart/)
+  * Check her stuff out - she's written some great articles and how-tos!